Bordon Junior School is an academy within the University of Chichester Multi-Academy Trust.

 The school is a great place to work because it has every child's best interests at heart, and every member of staff want what is best for each and every one of them and see them grow into wonderful young people who fulfill their potential and embrace learning.

 My day job is Unit Commander; NATO Oakhanger.
 My wife is an LSA and school librarian.
-My eldest daughter is at Mill Chase after a successful SATS year at the school and my youngest daughter now attends Bordon Junior.
+My eldest daughter is at Oakmoor after a successful SATS year at the school and my youngest daughter attends Bordon Junior.

 Bordon Junior school is where we learn many of life's important traits, communicating with others, sharing and being part of a team.
 I fully recognise the importance of educating the whole child to the highest possible standards and as such i am proud of the extra-curricular opportunities offered to every child at the school.
 I believe it is our responsibility as parents to give our children the best possible start to life.